 In addition, you should remind users about the dangers of phishing, spyware, and malware attacks—through which hackers can access employee login credentials and steal sensitive data.

 AI Is Key

 Data is essential to modern enterprises, helping them to make more informed business decisions and better serve their customers.
 However, companies are using an ever-increasing number of collaborative storage services and data collection points.
 And this is growing out of control.

 At the same time, many of them still use outdated data protection tools that rely on manual rules.
 These simply aren't cut out to support the sheer volume and different types of data stored in cloud-based storage and file-sharing services.
 Full visibility and control over this data calls for a different approach, using new technologies such as artificial intelligence (AI) and machine learning (ML).

 These solutions have the capability to analyze and categorize your dark data.
 They can learn to recognize sensitive information within that data, regardless of where it resides.
 And they can help you implement governance policies so you remain compliant and your data stays secure—all through a central point of control.
-NetApp Cloud Volumes ONTAP and Azure NetApp Files users can now benefit from this type of compliance control through the use of the new Cloud Compliance feature.
+NetApp Cloud Volumes ONTAP, Azure NetApp Files, and Amazon S3 users can now benefit from this type of compliance control through the use of the new NetApp Cloud Compliance.

 Cloud Compliance makes it possible for your data in the cloud to be discovered, organized, and reported on automatically through the use of an intelligent, context-aware AI.
 Your workforce no longer needs IT expertise to be able to leverage technology and improve its productivity.
 But that shouldn't be an excuse to absolve your compliance responsibilities.